Brain-inspired Computational Intelligence via Predictive Coding: Implementations of Predictive Coding

-Taken together, the above three quantities, as well as the set of synaptic weight matrices $(\w^0, \dots, \w^L)$, define a generative model where both inference and learning are performed as a means to minimize a single (global) energy function, formally defined as the sum of the squared prediction errors of every neuron:

-This energy function is exactly the variational free energy defined in the previous section.
+This energy function is exactly the variational free energy defined in the previous section, and a proper derivation can be found in \cite{millidge2021predictive}.
 Let us assume that our generative model is presented with an observation $\mathbf{o} \in \mathbb R^{J_0}$.
 Then, the following process describes the credit assignment and consequent update of the synaptic parameters of the model: first, the neurons of the lowest layer are set equal to the sensory observation, i.e., $\x^0 = \mathbf{o}$.
-Next, the unconstrained neural activities are updated until convergence (or, for a fixed number $T$ of iterations) to minimize the energy of Eq.~\ref{eq:energy} via gradient descent.
+Next, the unconstrained neural activities are updated until the convergence step $T$ (or, for a fixed number $T$ of iterations) to minimize the energy of Eq.~\ref{eq:energy} via gradient descent.
 In particular, the equation for the update dynamics of the value nodes is the following:

 where $\gamma$ is the learning rate of the neural activities (usually read as a precision or inverse variance).
 This optimization process drives the underlying credit assignment process of PC and computes the best configuration of value nodes needed to perform a synaptic weight update.
 When this process has converged, the value nodes are then frozen and a single weight update is performed (via gradient descent) to further minimize the same energy function: